-The Junior School Nurse reports to the Senior School Nurse, the Senior Nurse assumes overall responsibility for the health, safety and welfare of pupils and staff.
+The Junior School Nurse reports to the Senior School Nurse, Nurse Manager, who assumes overall responsibility for the health, safety and welfare of pupils and staff.

-The Senior Nurse is responsible for the First Aid Policy and associated first aid provision.
-She coordinates first aid training and supported by the Junior Nurse, checks first aid facilities, first aid kits and eye wash stations at least termly and defibrillators weekly.
+The Nurse Manager is responsible for the First Aid Policy and associated first aid provision.
+She co-ordinates first aid training and supported by the Junior Nurse, checks first aid facilities, first aid kits and eye wash stations at least termly and defibrillators weekly.